 Of course, many times, insurance companies will list one of the above reasons as grounds to deny a claim unjustly.
 They may dispute that an injury occurred in the workplace even when it did.
 They may claim that your injury does not qualify if you do not work for the same employer because that employer illegally fired you for reporting your injury.

 If your workers’ compensation claim was denied, there is still hope.
 At Jeff Roberts & Associates, PLLC, we have helped numerous clients fight back when insurance companies unjustly denied or devalued workers’ compensation claims.
 We have also helped clients who were offered unreasonably low settlements.
 Our Nashville workers’ compensation attorneys are committed to helping you fight for the full, fair amount you are owed.

-Call our office at (615) 205-0904 to learn more about how we can help you.
+Call our workers comp lawyers in Nashville TN at (615) 425-4400 to learn more about how we can help you.
 It is important that you act quickly to protect your legal rights.